 We absolutely LOVE visiting Prague.
-Sadly, so does everyone else in the world!
+Sadly, so does everyone else in the world as it is one of the most picturesque fairytale towns in Europe!
 This mean that many of the major attractions in Prague are overcrowded.
 Luckily there are still many undiscovered hidden gems in Prague, waiting to be discovered!

 Hidden Gems in Prague

 We have visited the Charles Bridge and barely been able to walk across it!
 We needed to shuffle – very NOT cool.

 We are not saying to NOT visit the iconic locations in Prague, many of these are what makes Prague so special after all but we love discovering secret places during our travels, hidden gems that are not overcrowded – this is part of the magic of travel for us.